Akashkroy69/WaetherAppGoober/README.md

        - added a new Activity called ForecastDetailsActivity.kt in it
        - added an Explicit intent inside the clickHandler method(An anonymous class which is being passed as an arguement) of DailyForecastAdapter

+       - Added a passForecastDetailsUsingIntent() method for the purpose of making an intent instance in order to navigate to ForecastDetailsActivity
+                    - here we are creating an instance of intent.
+                    - with intent we are adding some data which will travel with the intent using putExtra()
+                    - in ForecastDetailsActivity class we can access the data travelling with intent instance using intent.getFloatExtra or getIntent.getFloatExtra()
+       - we craeted a kotlin file called ForecastUtils in which we created a method called formatTempForDisplay() to create right format for temperature value.
+It can be used across the project to create format for temp.